 This illustration shows a common type of mains-adapter transformer that converts the 230 volt mains electricity to a lower voltage needed for many, usually portable, electronic devices.
 Once again, both electric and magnetic fields are emitted.
 The magnetic fields are considerable and can still be high up to half a metre away from the transformer.
-Sometimes transformers are built into radios and music players and are actively emitting magnetic fields all the time the player is plugged into the mains, even when it is not actually in use.

-(mains adapter)
+Electric and Magnetic Fields from plug transformer (mains adapter)